Google Ads Strategy for Profitable SME Growth

 Benefits of incrementality testing:

-Measure the actual impact of advertisements
+Measure the actual impact of ads

-Optimize budget allocation between channels
+Optimize budget allocation across channels

 Identify audience overlap and cannibalization

-Industry benchmarks 2025
+Industry benchmarks 2026

-According to WordStream's analysis of 16,446 campaigns between April 2024 and March 2025:
+According to WordStream's analysis of 16,446 campaigns between April 2024 and March 2026:

-Average performance per sector:
+Average performance by sector:

-Sector | Average CTR | Average CPC | Conversion rate |
+| Sector | Average CTR | Average CPC | Conversion rate |

-E-commerce | 3.17% | €1.16 | 3.75% |
+| E-commerce | 3.17% | €1.16 | 3.75% |

-Legal | 4.81% | €6.75 | 3.84% |
+| Legal | 4.81% | €6.75 | 3.84% |

-Real Estate | 3.71% | €2.37 | 2.47% |
+| Real Estate | 3.71% | €2.37 | 2.47% |

-Technology | 2.09% | €3.80 | 2.72% |
+| Technology | 2.09% | €3.80 | 2.72% |

 Source: WordStream Google Ads Benchmarks 2025

-These figures show that, despite rising costs, conversion rates in most sectors have improved thanks to smarter targeting and AI optimization.
+These figures show that, despite rising costs, conversion rates have improved in most sectors thanks to smarter targeting and AI optimization.

-Roadmap for Google Ads success in 2025
+Roadmap for Google Ads success in 2026

-Short term (Q3-Q4 2025)
+Short term (Q4 2025)

 Implement Enhanced Conversions for all key conversion points